Current school projects

 Active School Capital Projects (PDF, 343 KB)

-Alberta’s government is responding to the COVID-19 pandemic by protecting lives and livelihoods with a bold, ambitious long-term strategy to build, diversify and create tens of thousands of jobs now.
-By building schools, roads and other core infrastructure we are benefiting our communities.
+Alberta’s government is responding to the COVID-19 pandemic by protecting the lives and livelihoods of Albertans with a bold, ambitious long-term strategy to build, diversify and create tens of thousands of jobs now.
+By building schools, roads and other core infrastructure, we are contributing to communities across the province.
 By diversifying our economy and attracting investment with Canada’s most competitive tax environment, we are putting Alberta on a path for a generation of growth.
 Find out more at: Budget 2021 Capital Plan.

 Education playground grant

 We expanded funding criteria to help 18 Alberta school divisions build 26 new playground projects.
 This $5 million investment comes from the existing capital budget and will help more playgrounds get built faster.

 Alberta Education provides grant funding of up to $250,000 per school to support the construction of a playground for eligible projects.